tequilarapido/appcli/_posts/2014-03-16-dbreplace.md

 * Replacements :
 You can specify here multiple {from, to} replacements.
-* Notify : if true, notification will be sent.
+* notify : if true, notification will be sent.
-* excludeTables : An array of table to excludes while searching for `replacement.from` occurrences.
+* excludeTables : An array of table to exclude while searching for `replacement.from` occurrences.

 ```json
 "replace": {